Coutrallam Falls

-Coutrallam Falls (also called Kutralam/Kuttalam Falls) is located in tenkasi district in the South Indian state of Tamil Nadu bordering Kollam district, Kerala.
+Coutrallam Falls (also called Kutralam/Kuttalam Falls) is located in Tenkasi district in the South Indian state of Tamil Nadu bordering Kollam district, Kerala.
 The falls is located on the Western Ghats on the river Chittar and is considered a "medical spa" on account of the medical smell in the waters.
 It is located 5 km from the nearest city Tenkasi.
 There are a total of nine falls of which Peraruvi, Aintharuvi and Puli Aruvi being the most prominent.

-The Tirunelveli district administration organises Saral Vizha, an eight-day festival every year during the Tamil month of Aadi (July - August).
+The Tirunelveli district administration organises Saral Vila, an eight-day festival every year during the Tamil month of Adi (July - August).
 The falls is the most prominent tourist destination in the region and usually frequented by devotees of the Papanasanathar Temple and Sabarimala.
 The season starts with the South West monsoon from July to September.
 The Tamil Nadu Tourism Development Corporation (TTDC) has a boat house that operates boating during season.

-Kuttalam palace is Travancore monument situated near to Waterfalls.
-Before 1956 kuttalam was also a part of Travancore state.